Tyler242/data-structure-tutorial/queue/1-topic.md

 - Adding a task should add it to the end of the queue.
 - Completing a task should remove the first item from the queue.
 - Function to get the current number of tasks in the queue.
-- Function that will display each task in the queue
+- Function that will display each task in the queue.

 Some code is provided for you to start with: